Net Worth

 During the Derek Chauvin trial in 2021, Waters attended protests in Brooklyn Center, Minnesota, and urged demonstrators to “get more confrontational” if a guilty verdict was not reached.
 Republican leaders condemned these comments, and House Minority Leader Kevin McCarthy introduced a resolution to censor her.

-Though the resolution failed, the trial judge noted that her remarks could potentially serve as grounds for appeal, and the controversy highlighted the delicate balance between public advocacy and judicial impartiality.
+Though the resolution failed, the trial judge noted that her remarks could form grounds for appeal, and the controversy highlighted the delicate balance between public advocacy and judicial impartiality.

 More Politicians: